Part VIII: Cloud Restaurants

 P&L Assumptions

-This article was written by José Ramírez Terc, specialist in 21st century business models.
+José Ramírez Terc, specialist in 21st century business models, wrote this article.

 About ONEtoONE